bwardak/rpg-project-waiheke/notes.md

 Can make stronger tools.

-Go from cabing or woods to mine.
+Go from cabin or woods to mine.

 ## Feature 3